diarmidmackenzie/tetris-engine/README.md

 This project is at a *very* early stage of development.

-The headline promise is that: "With just a few lines of HTML, you can put a falling blocks game in the style of Tetris into any A-Frame VR world."
+The headline promise is that: "With just a few lines of HTML, you can put a falling blocks game into any A-Frame VR world."

 In reality we're not there yet...
 The code is still at a very early alpha stage.